 Donato Cabrera - Conductor

-With remarkable CD concepts, classical in solo concerts, groovy with the New Piano Trio and as a bold program maker, Maria Radutu pursues the goal of creating moments that change the listener's pulse.
+With remarkable CD concepts, classical in solo concerts, groovy or sensitive in her contemporary projects and as a bold program maker, Maria Radutu pursues the goal of creating moments that change the listener's pulse.

-Signed with Universal since 2016 for concept albums, Maria Radutu released “Insomnia” at the famous Progy & Bess Club in Vienna.
+Signed with Universal since 2016 for concept albums, Maria Radutu released “Insomnia”, “a first class listening experience”, as described by the Viennese press.

 Her solo career has taken her through Europe, Asia and the U.S. to venues including the Carnegie Hall, the Golden Hall of the Vienna Musikverein, the Vienna State Opera, the Great Hall of the Vienna Konzerthaus, the Festspielhaus Baden-Baden, the Salle Gaveau in Paris, the Auditorio National in Madrid, the Radio Hall in Bucharest, the Smith Center in Las Vegas, the National Concert Hall in Taipei and the Prince Mahidol Hall in Bangkok.